chiperific/promistasks/README.md

 # Task and Resource Manager with Google Tasks API Extension for Family Promise GR

 ## To do:
 0. Delayed::Jobs aren't deleting?
-Ever?
+-- `rails jobs:clear`
 1. Tasks and properties aren't syncing?
 5. Make sure tasks are archiving, not deleting
 6. Views: